Anne Milton: Parliamentary career

 Milton was selected to contest the Guildford parliamentary constituency in the 2005 general election, a seat which the Conservatives had unexpectedly lost in 2001 to the Liberal Democrat Sue Doughty with the constituency becoming a marginal.
 She was elected as the MP for Guildford at the 2005 general election with a margin of victory of 347 votes.

 After the election, she was appointed to the Health Select Committee serving till December 2006.
 During the 2005–2010 parliament, Milton worked as the Shadow Minister for Tourism from November 2006 and then the Shadow Minister for Health in July 2007.
 In February 2006, Milton was among a minority of Conservative MPs to oppose exceptions for private clubs from the proposed Smoking ban in England.
 Milton had previously announced her opposition to a partial ban, stating it was "the worst possible solution".

 Milton held her seat in the 2010 general election and increased her majority to 7,782 votes (14%).
 In July 2010, Milton suggested that doctors should describe obese patients as 'fat' to encourage them to take responsibility for their condition.
 This was criticised by campaigners who pointed out that a clinical definition was being replaced with a subjective, pejorative term.

-During the 2010–2015 parliament, she served as Parliamentary Under-Secretary at the Department of Health, then, as a result of a ministerial reshuffle in September 2012, Milton was appointed a Government Whip (Lord Commissioner of HM Treasury), Vice-Chamberlain of the Household and later Treasurer of the Household.
+During the 2010–2015 parliament, she served as Parliamentary Under-Secretary at the Department of Health.
+As part of this role, she led the government's response to the outgoing Prime Minister's independent commission into nursing and midwifery Front Line Care (2010 Report); the rather limited response being published in April 2011.
+As a result of a ministerial reshuffle in September 2012, Milton was appointed a Government Whip (Lord Commissioner of HM Treasury), Vice-Chamberlain of the Household and later Treasurer of the Household.
 “You have to know the MPs very well,” Milton said of her time in the Whips' Office.
 “If you’re working successfully, it doesn’t necessarily mean that you can avoid a rebellion but you should always be able to predict a vote spot-on, or at the very worst one or two out.”